chauff/cse1500-web-transcripts/README.md

 Two modern web browsers such as Chrome, Firefox, Edge, etc. to test your project code across browser implementations.

 Telnet (for Assignment 1): if you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
-If you are a Windows user please use the Windows Subsystem for Linux or use a Virtual Machine.
-You can also use Windows alternatives to telnet such as Putty.
+If you are a Windows user we recommend to use the Windows Subsystem for Linux or use a Virtual Machine; alternatively you can try [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

 ## Course grading